Frugal LivingFREE Ways To Supplement Your Food Supply

 Related: How to start your garden from seed

-Both Mrs. CBB and I were taught how to remove and dry the seeds from peppers and tomatoes to use the following growing season.
+Mrs. CBB and I were taught how to remove and dry the seeds from peppers and tomatoes to use in the following growing season.

-Also, there are hebs that will come back over and over such as mint and parsley along with many others.
+Also, some herbs, such as mint and parsley, will return repeatedly, along with many others.

-It was amazing to see all of the vegetables that were growing in my father-in-law’s garden considering he did not plant the garden since he passed away in 2018.
+Seeing all the vegetables growing in my father-in-law’s garden was amazing, considering he had not planted the garden since he passed away.

-You may also find lettuce and tomatoes popping up in areas where you had plants growing at one time.
+You may also find lettuce and tomatoes popping up in areas where you had plants growing once.

-Again seeds from pepper and tomatoes that rot and make their way into the soil can germinate the following season.
+Again, seeds from peppers and tomatoes that rot and make their way into the soil can germinate the following season.

-Apart from sowing the garden, starting your seedlings, fertilizer and water, if you plan it out right you can supplement your grocery budget nicely throughout the Spring and summer.
+Apart from sowing the garden and starting your seedlings, fertilizer, and water, if you plan, you can supplement your grocery budget throughout the spring and summer.

 Foraging To Build Your Food Supply

-My father-in-law was a huge into foraging and taught Mrs. CBB from a young age how to forage for many foods and herbs.
+My father-in-law was huge into foraging and taught Mrs. CBB how to forage many foods and herbs from a young age.

-I nearly lost my mind when I saw the size asparagus which can grow in the wild.
+I nearly lost my mind when I saw the size of asparagus that can grow in the wild.

-There were many times he’d come home with wild mushrooms specifically Chicken of the Woods also known as a sulphur shelf mushroom.
+He’d often come home with wild mushrooms, specifically Chicken of the Woods, also known as a sulfur shelf mushroom.

-The chicken mushroom grows around the world mainly at the bottom of an oak tree or throughout.
+The chicken mushroom grows worldwide, mainly at the bottom of an oak tree or throughout.

-Look up and look down beause mushrooms can hide in places you least expect them.
+Look up and look down because mushrooms can hide in places you least expect them to.

-One year he even bet us that we wouldn’t find asparagus because he picked them all.
+He even bet us we wouldn’t find asparagus one year because he picked them all.

 Laetiporus is a genus of edible mushrooms found throughout much of the world.
 Some species, especially Laetiporus sulphureus, are commonly known as sulphur shelf, chicken of the woods, the chicken mushroom, or the chicken fungus because many think they taste like chicken.

-I’m sure he foraged for many other things but these are some of the common foods we’d see him bring home from his walks or during his hunting expeditions.
+I’m sure he foraged for many other things, but these are some common foods we’d see him bring home from his walks or during his hunting expeditions.

-There are also local farmers in Ontario who have farmland and forests which allow foraging so that food does not go to waste.
+There are also local farmers in Ontario with farmland and forests that allow foraging so that food does not go to waste.

 Food Supply Is Available As You Know Where To Look

-I know that in some parts of Ontario you can find wild asparagus growing in ditches and on farmland.
+I know that wild asparagus is growing in ditches and on farmland in some parts of Ontario.

-If you spot it or if the farmers want it gone, they may allow you to pick it for free thus helping you to increase your food supply without cost.
+If you spot it or the farmers want it gone, they may allow you to pick it up for free, thus helping you increase your food supply without cost.

-Foraging is a great way to supplement your food supply but remember to only forage what you know and where you are allowed to go.
+Foraging is a great way to supplement your food supply, but remember to forage only what you know and where you can go.

-Most local cities have a foraging Facebook page so also look into that to collborate with like-minded people.
+Most local cities have a foraging Facebook page, so also look into that to collaborate with like-minded people.

-Although I plan to create an Ultimate Guide for Foraging in Ontario however it will take me time to put together.
+Although I plan to create an Ultimate Guide for Foraging in Ontario, it will take me time to assemble it.

 Barter and Trade Food